StMaCre/quote_creator/README.md

 To create this I used Python, SQL and Flask.

-The project is thoroughly explained in the PPT that I attached to the repository.
+The project is thoroughly explained in this video : https://www.youtube.com/watch?v=ndy8F78UoOI&ab_channel=St%C3%A9phanieCr%C3%AAteur.